-Under Regulation (EC) No 883/2004, you can apply to retain national insurance membership in your home country for up to 24 months, if you have been sent to another EEA country to work.
+Under Regulation (EC) No 883/2004 article 12, you can apply to retain national insurance membership in your home country for up to 24 months, if you have been sent to another EEA country to work.
 The employee cannot be sent to replace an already posted employee if the total posting period is intended to last for more than 24 months.

 Visit our website to find out how we can assist with your tax return to Norway.